Dhanya3301/voxx/README.md

 4. Set up Pusher:
    - Sign up for a Pusher account at [https://pusher.com](https://pusher.com).
    - Create a new app in your Pusher dashboard.
    - Copy your Pusher credentials (app ID, key, secret, and cluster) and paste them into your `.env.local` file.
-Use the provided `.env.example` file as a template.
+Use the provided `.env.local` file as a template.

 5. Start the development server: